 - 16. Are there DOST scholarships for medical students?

-At a Glance: DOST Scholarship Latest Updates.
+At a Glance: Latest Updates About DOST Scholarship

-What are the DOST Scholarship Programs?
+What Are the DOST Scholarship Programs?

 DOST-SEI (Department of Science and Technology – Science Education Institute) scholarships help deserving college and graduate students pursue a science and technology career.